 Other notable games this season include Ugly Christmas Sweater Night on Saturday December 5th against the OCN Blizzard.
 Tractor Lotto Night on Sunday December 13th (4:00pm) versus the OCN Blizzard, Treaty 2 Night on Saturday December 19th when the Winkler Flyers come to town, Ag Appreciation Night happens on Friday February 26th against the Steinbach Pistons and Saturday March 13th will be CNUF's Ukrainian Night against the Selkirk Steelers, it'll also be the final game of the regular season for the Kings!

-Dauphin will also take part in two exhibition games before the season kicks off, Monday September 21st at home against Swan Valley (7:30pm) and Saturday October 3rd when they host Neepawa (7:30pm).
+Dauphin will also take part in three exhibition games before the season kicks off, Monday September 21st at home against Swan Valley (7:30pm) and Sunday September 27th when they host Neepawa (7:30pm).
+They'll visit Portage Wednesday September 30th (7:30pm).

 Kings Fall Camp is slated to kick off Friday September 18th at Credit Union Place with the club's annual JoFo Cup Intrasquad Game pegged for Sunday September 20th, 2:00pm at Credit Union Place!